Research Questions Are Not Interview Questions

 Special comment about organizational research

 Many product teams assume all the research they need to do is user or customer research.
-And then they are confused when their findings are being ignored, disputed, or distorted by leadership, or engineering etc.
+And then they are confused when their findings are being ignored, disputed, or distorted by leadership, or engineering, or even the members of their own team.

 In addition to the wider business landscape and social context, your research questions must include the organization in which you’re working.
 Organizations are the social context in which design and product decision-making happens.
 If you don’t understand how people make decisions in your organization, you will never be able to influence them.